LucasBerbesson/Laser-cat/README.md

 Laser is attached to pin 13 (and GND).

+Download the .ino file, open it inside the arduino software and send it to your arduino.

 ## How it works :
 The program randomly choose a new position for the laser inside a square you can define in the variables.
 It checks the new position is different from the old one of at least "minimal_movement".